Subham0007/AngularSPA/README.md

 # AngularSPA
-Demo project for angular SPA pratice
+Demo project for angular SPA pratice change the branch to see the different versions of the demo project.
 #html pages(total 5)
 1. index.html is my landing page.
 2. i made another 3 pages that will be reused for routing purpose.